 Santa Fe, previously known as Pinhook and later Benton, had five steam sawmills, two saloons, three grocery stores, one tannery, one blacksmith, and one bank.
 Benton was named after the U.S. Senator, Thomas Hart Benton.
-Senator Benton was a well known and respected citizen in the area representing Tennessee State Senate and later Missouri in the U.S. Senate.
+Senator Benton was a well known and respected citizen in the area representing Tennessee State Senate and later the state of Missouri in the U.S. Senate.
 On November 5, 1849, Benton changed its name to Santa Fe.
-As the story has it, Benton was renamed due to the opening of a post office and the town name of Benton had been previously established in east Tennessee.
-Another story suggests that Benton was renamed after Mexican War veterans returned home renaming it Santa Fe meaning “holy faith” in Spanish.
+As the story has it, Benton was renamed due to the opening of a new post office, and the town name of Benton had already been taken in east Tennessee.
+Another story suggests that Santa Fe was renamed after Mexican War veterans who returned home renaming it Santa Fe meaning “holy faith” in Spanish.
 The community grew rapidly and a horse mill provided the community with a power source to build houses and community buildings.

 Private John Wesley Robinson of the Maury Light Artillery set off from Santa Fe on October 3, 1861.
-Many letters were written between John Wesley and his wife, Josephine during the time of his absence while at war.
+Many letters were written between John Wesley and his wife, Josephine, while he was away at war.
 Inspired, country music duo Joey + Rory wrote and sang the song entitled “Josephine” based on the letters of this heart-felt story.
 To view the music video, click on the link “Josephine“.

 The Grand Lodge of Mason’s of Tennessee granted the charter for the Benton Masonic Lodge 111 on October 6, 1845.
-The Benton Masonic Lodge is one of the only buildings that has been continually operational for over 168 years.
+The Benton Masonic Lodge is one of the only buildings in Santa Fe which has continual operation for over 170 years.
 Quarterly dues of $0.25 were paid in advance in its early years.
-Nicknamed the “Moon Lodge” from 1835 until the 1950’s due to the full moon gatherings for everyone walking, riding by horseback, and buggy drivers being able to see on their travels by the light of the moon.
+Nicknamed the “Moon Lodge” from 1835 until the 1950’s.
+The Masonic Lodge got its nickname due to the full moon gatherings in which its members walked walked, rode horseback, or by buggy who were able to see their way by the light of the moon.
 In 1880, a two-story wing was added to the Benton Lodge for a public school, followed by a private school then later it was used as for the Santa Fe College for women.
 The Benton Masonic Lodge has a long history of supporting charities.

 Alexander, Virginia.
 “Capt.
 James Sparkman Original Photo Returned to Maury.
 Elm Springs CSA .
 1970.
 02 Feb.
 2013.